-Youth sports programs are very popular, with travel programs that include popular sports such as basketball, gymnastics, running, soccer and swim.
+Youth sports programs are very popular, with travel programs that include popular sports such as basketball, gymnastics, running, soccer and swimming.
 Many of these sports require grueling training regimens as the children progress into the later grades and the sports become more competitive.

 In our practice, we see many young athletes competing and becoming injured.
 Recently, a young swimmer who wanted to compete so badly injured her shoulder and it was necessary to give her forced rest, to prevent damage to the joint.
 Unfortunately, she decided to tough it out and swim through the pain which is sometimes necessary but never a good idea.
 She also mentioned to us that others on her team are on the injured list due to the demands of their training.

 We also see this in baseball and other sports with increasing frequency.
 How much is too much and why is it that some children get injured while others have few if any problems?
-The answer lies in body mechanics which are inherited, and knowing when to go for help and when to give your body a chance to recuperate.
+The answer lies in body mechanics which are inherited and knowing when to go for help and when to give your body a chance to recuperate.

 Since our children are not professionals, and their careers do not depend on the next event, it is a good idea to have their problems checked out before the damage occurs.
-If the problem is one of overuse (although to be fair, why is it overuse for some and not for others training the same way) or perhaps, misunderstanding what the pain means, you owe it to your children to see the right professional to help them stay competitive and pain free.
+If the problem is one of overuse (although to be fair, why is it overuse for some and not for others training the same way) or perhaps, misunderstanding what the pain means, you owe it to your children to see the right professional to help them stay competitive and pain-free.

 Of course, there are many options for whom to see, and many see the pediatrician and the orthopedic, however, their training is limited in the musculoskeletal system and they are likely to look at where the pain is, rather than why the pain exists.
 If your child is having pain resulting from sports, you need to ask yourself or the professional you are seeing why?